Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 Hours of operation are 10 a.m.-6 p.m. weekdays and noon to 5 p.m. weekends.

-Their other shop is in the upscale Myers Park neighborhood of the Queen City.
+Their other shop is in the Myers Park neighborhood of the Queen City.

 Now open